Non-Invertible Duality Transformation Between SPT and SSB Phases: Kramers-Wannier transformation

 where $\widehat{s}_{L+\frac{1}{2}}=\widehat{s}_{\frac{1}{2}}+\widehat{t}$ is understood.
 Eqs.~\eqref{eq:defKW}, \eqref{eq:defKW_hatt}, and \eqref{eq:defKW_t} are equivalent, while they contain an extra factor compared to the naive versions~\eqref{eq:KWguess1} or \eqref{eq:KWguess2}.

+The operator $\CN$ acts on the Hilbert space of the entire system at a certain ``time slice''.
+Thus it corresponds to a defect line parallel to the spatial axis in the $(1+1)$-dimensional space-time.
 We remark that by exchanging the role of space and time, the operator $\CN$ can be interpreted as a defect in the Hilbert space.
 This point of view was more often adopted in the recent discussions of non-invertible defects and their fusion rules \cite{Kaidi:2021xfk, Choi:2021kmx,Choi:2022zal}.
 We will only work with operator $\CN$ acting on the Hilbert space in this work.
 Moreover, the $\CN$ operator defined this way is independent of the underlying Hamiltonian.
 Instead one can use $[H, \CN]\ket{\{s_i\}} =0$ to constrain the possible Hamiltonians which are self-dual under the Kramers-Wannier transformation.